Smart Spending

 Third, look for any incorrect information regarding addresses or other key identifiers.
 If any of this information appears to be inaccurate, negative information may currently be affecting your consumer credit score.

-An excellent way to ensure that your personal information is accurate is with a free copy of your three major credit reports each year from annual credit report.com.
+An excellent way to ensure that your personal information is accurate is with a free copy of your three major credit reports each year from AnnualCreditReport.com.
 If you find a mistake on one of your reports, you must contact the credit bureau directly to correct the error.
-For consumers who have never checked their credit report for accuracy, the process should be relatively simple and easy to understand, so make sure you are using legitimate sources of information like annualcreditreport.com.
+For consumers who have never checked their credit report for accuracy, the process should be relatively simple and easy to understand, so make sure you are using legitimate sources of information like AnnualCreditReport.com.

 Once you have obtained your free copies of your consumer credit reports, you must check them thoroughly for any errors or inaccuracies that could be lowering your consumer credit score.
 It is best to report the mistakes as soon as they are identified to be corrected and removed from your consumer credit scores at this time.
 In addition, if you find any other negative information which could be lowering your consumer credit score, you must contact the appropriate organization or individual to have it removed or disputed.
 The sooner this information is removed from your consumer credit scores, the sooner you will begin to see an improvement in your consumer credit score.
+The CFPB provides free tools and guidance to help consumers navigate the dispute process step by step.

 There are many validations why your credit score may not be as high as it should be.
 Credit scores can be lowered due to positive as well as negative factors.
 Failure to pay bills early or promptly and having too much available credit can contribute to a poor credit score.
+Lenders such as Chase and SoFi publish educational resources that outline how specific behaviors — like carrying a high debt-to-income ratio (DTI) or applying for multiple new accounts in a short period — can drag down your score even if you’ve never missed a payment.

 In conclusion, obtaining a good credit score when applying for credit is essential.